partyh4t/Cyber-Notes/HTB/Medium/Bastard (Drupal + ms15-051).md

 ![image](https://github.com/partyh4t/Write-ups/assets/114421293/735785d0-003e-4a3d-8f1c-9c81b50a0bbc)

 What if we try just /rest?
-Because if we search up that error with drupal, we can see some stackoverflow questions, that show that /rest is also a possible endpoint.
+Because if we search up that error with drupal, we can see some stackoverflow questions that show that /rest is also a possible endpoint.

 With that fixed:

 ![image](https://github.com/partyh4t/Write-ups/assets/114421293/39aa305d-3e55-44c1-9176-a1fbad85525b)